ekhurtado/SMIA/docs/CONTRIBUTING.md

 ### Extending the SMIA base approach

 SMIA offers some extension methods to add new code to the base logic of the software.
-See how to develop an extension at [link to extension documentation page](https://smia.readthedocs.io/en/latest/).
+See how to develop an extension at [link to extension documentation page](https://smia.readthedocs.io/en/latest/smia_user_guide/extension_guide.html).

-[//]: # (TODO FALTA POR AÑADIR EL ENLACE A LA PAGINA DE LA DOCUMENTACION DONDE SE EXPLICA COMO GENERAR UNA EXTENSION)

 ### Report Bugs